Curriculum

 Overview

-The World Language Department offers a four-year course of study in Spanish.
-Students learn to understand, speak, read, and write the language, and also are given a comprehensive introduction to the literature and culture of Spain and Latin America.
+The World Language Department offers a four-year course of study in Spanish and French.
+Students learn to understand, speak, read, and write these languages, and also are given a comprehensive introduction to the literature and culture of Spain, Latin America and France.

 Franklin implements an immersive and communicative approach to language learning.
-All classes are conducted entirely in Spanish.
 Students develop their communication skills for a variety of purposes: to speak and write with clarity and fluency, to interpret authentic multimedia texts with precision and insight, and to engage meaningfully with people in many different contexts.
 With culture at the heart of the curriculum, we endeavor to provide students with relevant experiences and real-world tasks in and outside of the classroom.

-In addition to our Spanish language offerings, students have the opportunity to take French or Mandarin online with our affiliate, Dwight Global Online School.
+In addition to our Spanish and French language offerings, students have the opportunity to take Mandarin and high level French online with our affiliate, Dwight Global Online School.

 ¡Bienvenidos a Español I!
 In this course, students dive into the exciting journey of language acquisition by taking part in a thriving immersive experience.
 Throughout the year, students work on the fundamental building blocks of the Spanish language, focusing on listening comprehension, speaking, reading, and writing.